roaet/wafflehaus/README.md

 <h2>Purpose:</h2>
 <p>
-Wafflehaus was created to support the specialized requirement that the service-net must be listed as a requested network during a 'create server' event if and only if the tenant in question is a managed or rack-connect customer.
+Wafflehaus was created to support the specialized requirement that a certain network must be listed as a requested network during a 'create server' event if and only if the tenant in question is of a particular role.
 Multiple solutions were suggested but the middleware approach was selected due to low impact to code and the increased flexibility provided by adding logic to the WSGI path (implemented through Role Router).
 </p>

 <h2>Middleware Included with Wafflehaus</h2>